A Brief Note About this Prayer

 I don’t want to know what I know.
 I don’t want to see what I have seen.

-How long will this last?
-How long will I feel the sticky grime on my palms from the dross and the draff that is mine now to hold?
+How long will I feel the sticky grime on my palms from the dross and the draff that is mine now to carry?
 How long until I can bathe in fresh water and loose the dirt that is caked on my hands, my face, my breasts?
 How long until I can lie again in soft meadow grasses and feel the cool warmth of the sun on my skin?

 It could be a long time.
 It could be forever.